temporal-community/temporal-otel/README.md

 1. [Dynatrace](docs/dynatrace.md)

+To see the OpenTelemetry outputs from Nexus operations, try running the [Nexus sample](./java/README.md#nexus-sample).

 > 🏗️ **Want to understand the architecture?** See our [Architecture Documentation](docs/architecture.md) for a comprehensive overview of how Temporal and OpenTelemetry components work together.

 ## 🤝 Contributing